RaghavRamesh/mooc-notes/DevOps/Docker/IntroductionToDocker.md

 * Use cases
     * Sharing config files from host machine to the containers
 * However, the preferred way to handle persistent file storage is with volumes.
+* `docker run -it —mount type=bind.src=“/var/logs/demo”.dst=“/logs/myapp” scratch_volume`
+* `docker volume ls` will return nothing because you are managing the volume not docker
+* Run multiple such containers and you’ll see the logs in the host in the src location

 ##### Volumes
 * Volumes are basically bind mounts except that Docker manages the storage on the host